navil2468/navil2468/README.md

 ---
 ### About Myself
 - 📖 I am a renowned programmer at the Bronx High School of Science open to internships
+- This was made by my friend Isiah (@BlasianPreston)
 ---
 ### GitHub Stats
 <table>